arupgsh/mtdna-server-workflow/README.md

 ```
 ./cloudgene server
 ```
-Now, open your web browser and enter http://localhost:8082.
+To execute a job, open your web browser and enter http://localhost:8082.
 Use `admin` and `admin1978` to login.

 ## Workflow steps